 b.
 Account Opening.
 All Spending Accounts are opened in our sole discretion.

 c.
 Account Ownership.
 A Spending Account may only be owned and titled in the name of one individual.
 Account ownership is nontransferable.
 Your Spending Account must be owned and entitled in your name only; it cannot be owned or titled jointly, by an organization, as “Payable on Death,” “In Trust For,” or in any other manner that is not in your name alone.
-You agree to inform us by calling Customer Service if you are subject to any IRS-mandated backup withholding at the time you open your Spruce Accounts, or at such time that you become subject to backup withholding, if this occurs on a later date.
+You agree to inform us if you are subject to any IRS-mandated backup withholding at the time you open your Spruce Accounts, or at such time that you become subject to backup withholding, if this occurs on a later date by calling Customer Service.

 d.
 Use of your Account.
 You may not permit another person to have access to your Card or your Spending Account.
 If you do this, you are liable for all transactions conducted by that person.
 You may not use your Account for any illegal transaction (including illegal gambling) or any activity prohibited by this Spending Account Agreement.
 Your Spending Account is not designated for business use, and we may close it if we determine that it is being used for business purposes.
 We may close your Spending Account or refuse to process any transaction that we believe may violate the terms of this Spending Account Agreement or if we believe there may be illegal or fraudulent activity on any Spruce Account.

-e.
+f.
 Account Closure.
 You may close your Spending Account by calling 855-977-7823.
+If you elect to close your Spending Account, we will treat this as a request to close your Savings Account as well.
 We may close your Spending Account at any time for any reason, in our sole and absolute discretion.
-We reserve the right to close your Spending Account if you breach this Spending Account Agreement or if we determine the Spending Account is dormant, as described in Section 20.
+We reserve the right to close your Spending Account if you breach this Spending Account Agreement or if we determine the Spending Account is dormant, as described in Section 24.
 We are not obligated to notify you of the closure unless required by law.
 If we close your Spending Account, we may send you a check for your final balance, if any, minus any applicable fees and charges, unless otherwise required by law.
 If your balance is insufficient to pay applicable fees and charges owed to us, you will continue to be liable to us for the unpaid amount until it is paid in full.
 All of our rights and your obligations for transactions you conduct prior to closure, including your obligation to pay any negative balance, will survive the closure of the Spending Account.

 4. Your Funds.